Guidelines for Teaching in the Online Environment

 - Expected participation behaviors (as appropriate)

 Faculty must inform students of their progress throughout the duration of the course.
 Canvas includes a Grades Tool.
-It is recommended for fully online and hybrid courses that a grades tool be used to inform students of their course progress.
-For training opportunities on Canvas’ Grades Tool, an instructor can contact his/her campus Instructional Technologist or visit the Teaching and Learning Innovation Center(s).
+It is recommended for fully online and hybrid courses that the grades tool be used to inform students of their course progress.
+For those using grading tools outside Canvas, clear instructions on how to access student progress should be provided.

-The course includes diverse learning activities and assessment instruments that align to course learning outcomes to support instruction and enable students to track their progress.
-(FOOF – 12)
+- The course includes diverse learning activities and assessment instruments that align to course learning outcomes to support instruction and enable students to track progress.
+(FOOF– 12)

-Proctored and/or In-Person Exams: Faculty who require students to take proctored exams, in-person exams on campus, or online proctoring must provide students with advance written notice of date(s), and include links to institution-specific academic support services and how to access these services (e.g., location of testing center and/or proctored test sites, hours of operation, phone numbers, and email addresses for key personnel).
+Proctored and/or In-Person Exams: Faculty who require students to take proctored exams, in-person, through a campus testing center must provide advance written notice of date(s) and include links to institution-specific academic support services and how to access these services (e.g., location of testing center and/or proctored test sites, hours of operation, phone numbers, and email addresses for key personnel).
 Instructors may also make available the option for remote proctoring.

 For local in-person testing, instructions and test materials must be provided to the appropriate TLCCs.
-For at-a distance students who are unable to test at a TLCC, faculty may offer proctored exams via the online testing service or at a non-Polk testing center.
+For at-a distance students who are unable to test at a TLCC, faculty may offer proctored exams via the remote proctored testing service or at a non-Polk testing center.
 Students are responsible for identifying a testing center in their location and for providing the necessary information to the instructor so materials and instructions can be submitted to that site.
 Students may access the National College Testing Association for help identifying a testing center in their area.
-In the interest of facilitating a suitable testing arrangement in a timely fashion, the instructor may provide the student the Remote Test Site and Proctor Approval Form for the collection of that information.
 The instructor will provide the necessary test materials and instructions to the approved test location along with instructions for the return of the materials.

 This section shall contain a statement regarding the use of a plagiarism detection service and/or the Originality Check feature in Canvas.